marcc-hpc/esc/docs/_common/software-modules.md

 # add examples for Python and R packages
 # add tensorflow for stack
 # add a complete list for stack
+# explain the nested modules on the new tree are there for reference
 ---

 *Blue Crab* hosts two extensive sets of software modules accessible by the [`Lmod` environment modules system](https://lmod.readthedocs.io/en/latest/).
 Most users will start with the default modules which we call the "[**original software modules**](#original)" and can be viewed with `module avail` after you log on.
 We also offer "new software modules" which provide additional packages installed with the [Spack](https://spack.readthedocs.io/en/latest/) build system.
 The "[**new software modules**](#new)" offer the newest set of compilers and package options.
 More importantly, they also provide a number of supporting Python and R packages which can save users the effort of configuring these packages on their own.